-All employees hired on or after October 10, 1983, will participate in the Annual Leave IV Plan as governed by the Fresno County Salary Resolution, Section 600.
+All employees will participate in the Annual Leave IV Plan as governed by the Fresno County Salary Resolution, Section 600.

 ARTICLE 19 - BEREAVEMENT LEAVE

 Each employee occupying a full-time, permanent position shall be eligible for paid Bereavement Leave up to twenty-four (24) working hours per bereavement for the death of a qualifying relative.
 Employees who work less than 80% of a full-time position shall be eligible for up to twelve (12) hours of paid Bereavement Leave per bereavement for the death of a qualifying relative.